Durian

-Named in some regions as the "king of fruits", the durian is distinctive for its large size, strong odour, and thorn-covered rind.
+Known in some regions as the "king of fruits", the durian is distinctive for its large size, strong odour, and thorn-covered rind.
 The fruit can grow as large as 30 cm long and 15 cm in diameter, and it typically weighs 1 to 3 kg.
-Its shape ranges from oblong to round, the colour of its husk green to brown, and its flesh pale yellow to red, depending on the species.
+Its shape ranges from oblong to round, the colour of its husk from green to brown, and its flesh from pale yellow to red, depending on the species.
+The flavour of the flesh is complex with savoury notes; the texture, creamy and pudding-like.

-An acquired taste, some people regard the durian as having a pleasantly sweet fragrance, whereas others find the aroma overpowering and unpleasant.
-The smell evokes reactions from deep appreciation to intense disgust, and has been described variously as rotten onions, turpentine, and raw sewage.
-The persistence of its odour, which may linger for several days, has led certain hotels and public transportation services in Southeast Asia to ban the fruit.
-The nineteenth-century British naturalist Alfred Russel Wallace described its flesh as "a rich custard highly flavoured with almonds".
-The flesh can be consumed at various stages of ripeness, and it is used to flavour a wide variety of savoury and sweet desserts in Southeast Asian cuisines.
-The seeds can also be eaten when cooked.
+Some people regard the durian as having a pleasantly sweet fragrance, whereas many others find the aroma overpowering and unpleasant.
+The persistence of its strong odour, which may linger for several days, has led some hotels and public transportation services in Southeast Asia, such as in Singapore and Bangkok, to ban the fruit.
+The flesh can be consumed at various stages of ripeness, and it is used to flavour a wide variety of sweet desserts and savoury dishes in Southeast Asian cuisines.
+The seeds can be eaten when cooked.